Resolution Before Trial: Settlement

 - Practical difficulties in trying the case;

-- Strength and weaknesses in your opponent's evidence.
+- Strengths and weaknesses in your opponent's evidence.

 Money and Damages

-- The minimum amount you will accept to end the case and avoid trial;
+- The minimum and maximum amounts you will accept to end the case and avoid trial;

 - The defendant's own monetary resources.